 Just as red symbolises blood, something physical that flows through the veins of everyone, it also symbolises intense love and passion.
 Most Valentine’s Day cards and gifts are red and red clothing tends to have an air of romanticism.
-Typical south Asian wedding dresses are red because the colour links with love and romance too.
+Typical South Asian wedding dresses are red because the colour links with love and romance too.

 Black also gives a sense of mystery and the unknown due to its link with darkness and shadows; the ability of darkness to conceal things from the human eye adds to these connotations.
 The stereotypical spy in common media wears black and so did the Japanese ninja fighters, reinforcing the idea of mystery and concealment.

-In the Islamic culture, however, the colour black has a deep and spiritual meaning, the place where Muslims face when they pray and make a pilgrimage to, known as the Kaaba, is a cube-shaped building draped in a black sheet with gold writing.
+In the Islamic culture, however, the colour black has a deep and spiritual meaning, the place that Muslims face when they pray and make a pilgrimage to, known as the Kaaba, is a cube-shaped building draped in a black sheet with gold writing.
 Muslim women also wear black to conceal their beauty from male strangers and the banner of the Muslim army that is prophesied to defeat the antichrist in the end times will also be black.

-The colour white represents purity and cleanliness and is used in hospitals to enhance the feelings of a clean and sterile facility.
-In western weddings, the bride wears a white dress to symbolise purity, the origins of this date back in history to a time when women who had been in a relationship prior to the marriage were not permitted to wear white, further enforcing its symbolism of innocence and piety.
+The colour white represents purity and cleanliness and is used in hospitals to enhance the feeling of a clean and sterile facility.
+In Western weddings, the bride wears a white dress to symbolise purity, the origins of this date back in history to a time when women who had been in a relationship prior to the marriage were not permitted to wear white, further enforcing its symbolism of innocence and piety.

-In the western world, the colour black is symbolic of death but in various other cultures and countries such as China and India, white symbolises it instead.
+In the Western world, the colour black is symbolic of death but in various other cultures and countries such as China and India, white symbolises it instead.
 Muslims wrap their deceased in a white shroud and the Samurai from ancient Japan wore a white kimono when they committed seppuku, which was ritual suicide in the unfortunate event of failing one’s master, as that was seen as more honourable than living in disgrace at the time.